 Learn more about the MRS Public Outreach Committee

 MRS is committed to promoting the study of materials research to students, as well as furthering an understanding of the principles of materials science to society at large.
-Learn more about various MRS outreach programs, such as Strange Matter, NISE Network and the NOVA Making Stuff series.
+Learn more about additional MRS education outreach programs, such as Strange Matter, NISE Network and the NOVA Making Stuff series.